Top Elbow Specialists in New Jersey

 - Physical therapy

-OIOCJ specialists may recommend surgery in some cases.
+OICJ specialists may recommend surgery in some cases.
 A bicep tendon repair attaches the torn tendon to the bone.
-OIOCJ specialists use the latest bicep tendon repair surgical techniques and instruments.
+OICJ specialists use the latest bicep tendon repair surgical techniques and instruments.
 Patients recover in as short a time frame as possible.
 Physical therapy helps patients regain strength and prevents a tear from reoccurring.
-To schedule your appointment with an OIOCJ specialist, call 732-276-4334 or visit our contact page.
+To schedule your appointment with an OICJ specialist, call 732-276-4334 or visit our contact page.